 What is your favorite or most memorable experience working in transportation?

-Tilly: Some of my most memorable experiences have been working on innovative and transformative projects, like seeing the new Presidio Parkway enabling the Tunnel Tops project in the Presidio National Park and Van Ness BRT taking shape.
+Tilly: Some of my most memorable experiences have been working on innovative and transformative projects, like seeing the Presidio Parkway completed and enabling the Tunnel Tops project in the Presidio National Park, and Van Ness BRT taking shape.
 Since many capital projects take years to complete, it’s a rare and rewarding experience to be able to see the full cycle of a project come to fruition.
-I’ve also enjoyed helping to shape the city’s response and leadership in new mobility policy, during an era of heightened awareness about, and commitment to, climate change and social equity.
+I’ve also enjoyed helping to shape the city’s response and leadership in new mobility policy, during the rise of exciting new services and technology.

 Maria: I was one of the early staff members at the Transportation Authority, but in between my time here, I also spent a year working at BART where I got the opportunity to tour the Transbay Tube.
 The Transbay Tube is an underwater rail tunnel that carries BART’s trains under the San Francisco Bay.
 It was quite memorable exploring this part of the transportation network that you can’t ever see when you’re on the train.
 Learning about its construction was like watching a documentary – yes, I am a transit geek!

 Anna: One experience that stands out for me was when we took a tour of the tunnels for the Central Subway.
 Everything was just so big and we were able to see the large boring machines that created the underground tunnels.
 The Central Subway is a project that the local half-cent sales tax for transportation helped fund and it was a cool and humbling experience to see the results of all the work that was going into it.